 2. Thank me for providing.

 It was a crisp evening when I visited a friend who had just put to bed.
-“No news yet” was my response to my friend’s question about my permit and job.
-Out of concern, my friend referred me to her friend who later sent me two job vacancies she found online.
+Any news yet?
+My friend asked about my job search and the visa permit.
+Out of concern, my friend referred me to her friend, who later sent me two job vacancies she found online.
 “How is this any different from my previous job applications?”

-- “Give me six hours to chop down a tree and I will spend the first four hours sharpening the ax” —Abraham Lincoln said.
+- “Give me six hours to chop down a tree, and I will spend the first four hours sharpening the ax,” —Abraham Lincoln said.
 We accomplish much more quickly as we sharpen our blades through prayer, meditating on the Word, and obedience.
 Eccl 10:10

 - God rewards those who diligently seek Him.
 Hebrew 11:6